CogentRedTester/mpv-file-browser/README.md

     Ctrl+r          reload directory and reset cache
     s               toggles multiselect mode
-    S               toggles selection for the current item
+    S               toggles selection for the current item Ctrl+a          select all items in the current directory

 When attempting to play or append a subtitle file the script will instead load the subtitle track into the existing video.